daattali/beautiful-jekyll/README.md

 If you're not sure what the difference is, then ignore this section.

 If you want to use this theme for a project page for a specific repository instead of your main GitHub user page, that's no problem.
 The demo for this site ([daattali.github.io/beautiful-jekyll](http://deanattali.com/beautiful-jekyll)) is actually set up as a project page while my personal site ([daattali.github.io](http://deanattali.com)) is a regular user page.
 The only difference is that in the `_config.yml`, you should set `baseurl` to be `/projectname` instead of `""`.

+To set up a GitHub Project page, simply fork this repository into a branch called `gh-pages` in your repository.
+Whatever is under the `gh-pages` branch will be served by Jekyll.
+Your site will be at `http://username.github.io/projectname/`.

 ---